American Osteopathic Board of Surgery

 The American Osteopathic Board of Surgery (AOBS) is an organization that provides board certification to qualified Doctors of Osteopathic Medicine (D.O.) who specialize in the use of surgery to aid in the diagnosis and treatment of disease (surgeons).
 The board is one 18 medical specialty certifying boards of the American Osteopathic Association Bureau of Osteopathic Specialists approved by the American Osteopathic Association (AOA).
 As of 2011, 1,279 osteopathic physicians held active certification with the AOBS.
 The AOBS is one of two certifying boards for surgeons in the United States; the other certifying board is the American Board of Surgery of the American Board of Medical Specialties.
 Fellows of the AOBS are eligible for full membership in major U.S. surgical societies such as the American College of Surgeons (ACS) and the Society of Thoracic Surgeons.
 Board certified surgeons of the AOBS are also eligible for membership in the American Society for Metabolic & Bariatric Surgery.

 Board certification

-Initial certification is available to osteopathic physicians who have successfully completed an AOA-approved surgical residency, and successfully completed the required written and oral exams.
+Initial certification is available to osteopathic physicians who have completed an AOA-approved surgical residency and completed the required written and oral exams.

 Recertification became mandatory in 1997.
-Before this time, the initial board certification was permanent and recertification was not required.
-Since 1997, diplomates the American Osteopathic Board of Surgery requires osteopathic surgeons to renew their certification every ten years to avoid expiration of their board certified status.
+Before this time, the initial board certification was permanent, and recertification was not required.
+Since 1997, diplomates of the American Osteopathic Board of Surgery require osteopathic surgeons to renew their certification every ten years to avoid expiration of their board-certified status.

 Osteopathic surgeons may also receive primary board certification in the following areas: